bob-moore/Button-Block-Enhancements/readme.md

 ## Updates

 This plugin is distributed through GitHub releases (not WordPress.org).
 The plugin includes a scoped GitHub updater so WordPress can detect and apply new versions from this repository.
+See [Github Plugin Updater](https://github.com/bob-moore/github-plugin-updater) for details.

 ## Changelog